Cheap Health Insurance

 Frequently Asked Questions about cheap health insurance

-Hospital cover is classified across different tiers – either Basic, Bronze, Silver or Gold, depending on the level of cover provided.
-Some insurers may also choose to offer policies in between these tiers, which may feature the name of a category and the word ‘plus’ or a plus sign, such as Basic Plus or Bronze+.
+Hospital cover is available in different tiers of cover –Basic, Bronze, Silver or Gold.
+Some insurers may choose to offer policies in between these tiers, which may feature the name of a category and the word ‘plus’ or a plus sign, such as Basic Plus or Bronze+.

 If you’re looking for cheap health insurance, Basic hospital cover can be a budget-friendly option.
 This is the starting level of cover, but you won’t get insurance with all the bells and whistles.